rpdl-net/userscripts/README.md

 _**Note: Scripts with a :star: can be used by anyone without issues, while those without will require specific access for the script to be fully functional.**_

 ### [F95 Skipper](https://github.com/rpdl-net/userscripts/tree/main/f95-skipper) :star:
-Fork (more a mirror if anything) of [Cat-Ling/f95zone-skipper](https://github.com/Cat-Ling/f95zone-skipper/).
-Provides 2 scripts automating skipping the "Link Masked" page when following select file hosts' links.
+Fork of [Cat-Ling/f95zone-skipper](https://github.com/Cat-Ling/f95zone-skipper/).
+Provides scripts to skips the "Link Masked" page for F95 file host redirects.

 ### [Uploader Enhancements](https://github.com/rpdl-net/userscripts/tree/main/uploader-enhancements)
-Provides various enhancements to uploaders' workflow in uploading content to RPDL.
+Provides various enhancements to RPDL uploading workflow.

 ## Installation: